joshHug/LeidenITP/assignments/assignment4.md

 When working on `load_names.py` think about how to correctly open and close a file or load in files using other libraries.

 Another tip is that coding is not only using control flows like `if elif else` or `while` loops but also using logic.
 Sometimes, you can achieve the same result using logic instead of an `if else`.
 For example, an argument that reverses the functionality of a function can be implemented in two ways.
-In the code below `exclude` change the functionality of `get_items` instead of returning a new list that only consists of `items` it returns a list without `items`.
+In the code below `exclude` changes the functionality of `get_items` instead of returning a new list that only consists of `items` it returns a list without `items`.
 In the first code block `if else` is used.
 In the second codeblock logic is used.

 ```python
 def get_items(lst, items, exclude=False):